Kaltsoon/telegram-analytics/README.md

 # Telegram Analytics

-Command line tool analysing messages in a Telegram chat.
+Command line tool for analysing messages in a Telegram chat.